Hello!

 Who I am

-I am a 5th year PhD candidate in the Integrative Biology department at the University of California Berkeley (graduating summer 2022).
+I am an NSF Postdoctoral Fellow at the university of Oklahoma.
 I am broadly interested in the origins of evolutionary novelty and study this using behavioral, genetic, and kinematic data (learn more below!).

 I currently live with my husband, two cats (Tulip and Alfalfa), and a hairless dog (Tomatillo).
 I am originally from the midwest and received my bachelor's and master's degree from the University of Illinois Urbana-Champaign.
 I started my PhD experience at the University of North Carolina-Chapel Hill, but moved with my lab to Berkeley in my third year.
-In my free time I like to cook, stream netflix with my pets, and hike around CA with my partner.
+I gradaute from UC-Berkeley in 2022 and have since moved to Oklahoma to persue my postdoctoral reserach.
+In my free time I like to read romance novels, entertain my pets, and roller skate.

 Next